 As required by the Equality Act 2010 the Council undertakes an equal pay audit of salaries annually, which is published on the Council's web site.
 This helps to identify whether there are significant differences in pay for employees that have one or more of the protected characteristics.
+In 2016 the government published further regulations that will require a snapshot of data to be taken as at 5th April 2017 and this will be published on the internet through a government equal pay portal.

-The Code of Recommended Practice for Local Authorities on Data Transparency 2011required that salary data was published on the highest earning staff within the Council; this was actioned by March 2011 as required by the Code.
+The Code of Recommended Practice for Local Authorities on Data Transparency 2011 required that salary data was published on the highest earning staff within the Council; this was actioned by March 2011 as required by the Code.
 There has now been further qualification of the salary threshold for publication which has been set at £50,000 and above.
 This information, plus the inclusion of all additional fees, is at Appendix 1 (H).